Garrett Acton: Tampa Bay Rays

 On December 18, 2023, Acton signed a two–year minor league contract with the Tampa Bay Rays organization.
 He did not make an appearance for the organization during the 2024 season as he rehabilitated from Tommy John surgery.

-Acton made 43 appearances (three starts) for the Triple-A Durham Bulls to begin the 2025 season, compiling a 5-1 record and 3.64 ERA with 67 strikeouts and three saves across 54 1/3 innings pitched.
+Acton made 43 appearances (three starts) for the Triple-A Durham Bulls to begin the 2025 season, compiling a 5–1 record and 3.64 ERA with 67 strikeouts and three saves across 54 1/3 innings pitched.
 On September 13, 2025, the Rays selected Acton's contract, adding him to their active roster.
 He made one scoreless appearance for the team, walking two over one inning pitched.
 Acton was designated for assignment by the Rays on November 3.

-Colorado Rockies
+Miami Marlins

 On November 6, 2025, Acton was claimed off waivers by the Colorado Rockies.
+On January 22, 2026, Acton was designated for assignment by the Rockies.
+On February 3, Acton was claimed off waivers by the Miami Marlins.
+He was optioned to the Triple-A Jacksonville Jumbo Shrimp to begin the regular season.
+In two appearances for Jacksonville, Acton recorded one win and four strikeouts while allowing no runs across 2 1/3 innings pitched.
+He was designated for assignment by Miami on March 29.

+Minnesota Twins

+On April 2, 2026, Acton was traded to the Minnesota Twins in exchange for pitcher Logan Whitaker.
+On April 28, Acton was placed on the injured list due to a right shoulder strain.
+He was transferred to the 60-day injured list on May 19.
+Acton was activated on August 1, and was subsequently optioned to the Triple-A St. Paul Saints.

 Personal life

 Acton is the son of Janette and James Gordon Acton.
 His father played football at Purdue University, Triton College and Eastern Illinois University.
 His father was also a golf professional and head professional at several golf courses in the Chicago area.
 Acton has a younger sister named Isabel.